homermultitext/editors-vm/index.md

 ---

-`editors-vm` defines a virtual machine  including all the software necessary to edit and validate contributions to the Homer Multitext project.
-In the 2015-2016 academic year, all editors should use this VM to validate and verify their work.
+The `editors-vm` repository defines a virtual machine including all the software necessary to edit and validate contributions to the Homer Multitext project.
+All editors should use the tools in this VM to validate and verify their work.

 Documentation is available at <http://homermultitext.github.io/hmt-docs/vm/>.

 ## Technical summary ##

-The project uses Vagrant to define a virtual machine you can run with  VirtualBox.
-The current VM is a 64-bit machine running Ubuntu 14.04 with a LXDE GUI.
-Before beginning of intensive work in summer, 2016, we will switch to a base machine running Elementary OS.
+The project uses [Vagrant](https://www.vagrantup.com/) to define a virtual machine you can run with  [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+The current VM is a 64-bit machine using [elementary OS ](https://elementary.io/) for its operating system.